pedrojunqueira/da-100/README.md

 				without having to import them all into Power BI.
 Azure Analysis Services can have a fast refresh schedule , which means that when data is refreshed in the service, Power BI reports will immediately be updated, without the need to initiate a Power BI refresh schedule.
+- Analysis Services Multidimentional can only connect life.
+It does not import.
+[Reference Docs](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-ssas-multidimensional)

 - Query folding.